rock-core/rock-and-syskit/source/syskit_basics/brief_introduction.html.md

 sensor-processing-actuator loop is created and that the robot can act and react in its environment.
 In addition to this _dataflow interface_ (data inputs and outputs), Rock components also offer a _configuration_ interface where parameters can be chosen and tested.
+In Rock, these components are implemented in **oroGen packages**.
+They are described in an orogen file, which code-generates the skeleton of the components. oroGen packages also define the datatypes that can be transferred between the components.

 What sets Rock apart from other component-based systems is the ability to reconfigure the component network to fit the situation as best as possible.